iot-chalmers/a2-synchrotron/README.md

 Then, start Cooja and choose one of the simulation files.
 For example, this one has [32 nodes](./a2-synchrotron-contiki/apps/chaos/2pc/2pc-app-32nodes.csc).

-You can find the other applications in the [Apps folder](./a2-synchrotron-contiki/apps/chaos).
+You can find the other sample applications in the [Apps folder](./a2-synchrotron-contiki/apps/chaos).